brickpool/logo/doc/PG-Protocol.md

 The _Content_ field can be nonexistent (length of zero) in certain kinds of messages.

 ### Confirmation Response
-When the LOGO responds to the DTE, it uses the confirmation code to indicate either a normal (error–free) response or that some kind of error occurred (called _exception response_).
-For a normal response, the LOGO simply confirm the message with an acknowledgment.
-For an exception response, the LOGO returns an negative-acknowledgement with an exception code.
+When the _LOGO!_ responds to the _DTE_, it uses the confirmation code to indicate either a normal (error–free) response or that some kind of error occurred (called _exception response_).
+For a normal response, the _LOGO!_ simply confirm the message with an acknowledgment.
+For an exception response, the _LOGO!_ returns an negative-acknowledgement with an exception code.

-In addition to the error confirmation code for an exception response, the LOGO places a unique code into the _Content_ field of the response message.
-This tells the DTE what kind of error occurred, or the reason for the exception.
-The DTE application program has the responsibility of handling exception responses.
-Typical processes are to post subsequent retries of the message, to try diagnostic messages to the LOGO, and to notify the operator.
+In addition to the error confirmation code for an exception response, the _LOGO!_ places a unique code into the _Content_ field of the response message.
+This tells the _DTE_ what kind of error occurred, or the reason for the exception.
+The _DTE_ application program has the responsibility of handling exception responses.
+Typical processes are to post subsequent retries of the message, to try diagnostic messages to the _LOGO!_, and to notify the operator.

 Start | Content
 --- | ---